 For those seeking a faith-based educational experience or a more private learning environment, the abundant offering of private and parochial schools in the area can meet any family’s needs.

 Louisiana offers a variety of options to make great schools available to all families.
 Two of these options are the Louisiana Scholarship Program (Vouchers) and the Tuition Rebate Program.
 Both programs give low-income families the financial resources to choose a participating private school for their students.
-Locally, New Schools for Baton Rouge operations as a School Tuition Organization for the Tuition Rebate Program.

 For a complete listing of private schools in the Baton Rouge Area, including tuition, class size, scholarships, and accreditation information, please visit the directory maintained by our partners at Baton Rouge Parents magazine.
 Hard copies are also available at the Baton Rouge Parents magazine office which can be obtained by calling (225) 292-0032.

 The magnet and charter school options in the Baton Rouge Area grow every year and, for many families, get more confusing every year.
 For those not familiar with these types of education options, following is a short explanation.

 According to the East Baton Rouge Parish School Board (EBRPSB) website, magnet schools are special interest programs for the high-achieving student in grades K-12, which offer advanced study such as dual enrollment for college credit, extended day services (elementary), expanded elective courses, and educational choice.

 Magnet programs offered in East Baton Rouge Parish are academic, business and law, foreign language immersion (Mandarin Chinese, French and Spanish), STEM (science, technology, engineering and math), emerging technologies, Montessori, and visual and performing arts.
 Most of these programs received an “A” or “B” grade in the most recent reporting period.
 View individual school scores on the Louisiana Department of Education website.